Is your leopard gecko not eating?

 A gecko will regularly fluctuate a gram or two daily, but steady weight loss could indicate they aren’t eating.

-If you notice they are not eating, this could be caused by a high level of stress.
+If you notice they are not eating, a high-stress level could be caused.

 This is very common if you have just brought the pet into your home.